 "Sweet.
 Yeast me."

-With my pack of Red Star yeast in hand, I scampered back to headquarters, and brought all of my accoutrements to the kitchen mead hall.
-My operation consisted of:
+With my pack of Red Star yeast in hand, I scampered back to headquarters, and brought all of my accoutrements to the

 Honey, water, yeast, stirrer, hydrometer, sanitizer, airlock, bucket lid.